Artists on Creative Administration

 Contributors

-Contributors to this volume are: Nora Alami, Julia Antonick, Christy Bolingbroke, Banning Boulding, Yanira Castro, Maura Cuffie-Peterson, Katy Dammers, Raja Feather Kelly, Michelle Fletcher, Chelsea Goding-Doty, Miguel Gutierrez, Rosie Herrera, Cherie Hill, Delphine Lai, Makini, Aaron Mattocks, Jonathan Meyer, Rashaun Mitchell, Hope Mohr, Dominic Moore-Dunson, Cynthia Oliver, Karla Quintero, Antonio Ramos, Silas Riener, amara tabor-smith, Kate Wallich, Marya Whethers, Pioneer Winter, and Miranda Wright.
+Contributors to this volume are: Nora Alami, Julia Antonick, Christy Bolingbroke, Banning Boulding, Yanira Castro, Maura Cuffie-Peterson, Katy Dammers, Raja Feather Kelly, Michelle Fletcher, Chelsea Goding-Doty, Miguel Gutierrez, Rosie Herrera, Cherie Hill, Delphine Lai, Tonya Lockyer, Makini, Aaron Mattocks, Jonathan Meyer, Rashaun Mitchell, Hope Mohr, Dominic Moore-Dunson, Cynthia Oliver, Karla Quintero, Antonio Ramos, Silas Riener, amara tabor-smith, Kate Wallich, Marya Whethers, Pioneer Winter, and Miranda Wright.

 Praise for Artists on Creative Administration